kondasoft/ks-bootshop/README.md

 https://kondasoft.com

 ## Getting started
-There are 2 ways to install our theme (or any other theme for that matter) on your Shopify store.
+There are 2 ways to install our theme (or any other Shopify theme) on your Shopify store.

 1- The simpliest option, is by going to you Shopify Admin and installing the latest package (.zip file) from our [releases](https://github.com/kondasoft/ks-bootshop/releases/).
 In case you need help with this please check the [official tutorial](https://help.shopify.com/en/manual/online-store/legacy/using-themes/adding-themes#add-a-free-theme-from-the-admin) from Shopify.